DavidVentura/blog/blog/raw/disk/POST.md

 I wanted to go into filesystems (both `FAT` for ESP and `ext4` for rootfs), but it seemed larger than everything else combined and I'm a chicken after all.
 [The docs](https://ext4.wiki.kernel.org/index.php/Ext4_Disk_Layout) are "fairly clear".

+I also wanted to prepare a QEMU image which would go through all of this, and I probably will, but not right now.

 I am left with some questions and observations: